CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

 The good news?
 If you suspect gas or reflux is playing a role in baby’s teary outbursts, anti-colic bottles may help ease the symptoms.
 They work by helping baby get the proper amount of milk or formula per feed and by decreasing the amount of air bubbles swallowed, explains Neela Sethi Young, MD, a pediatrician and lactation consultant.
-To help you through this difficult stage we’ve gathered the facts and selected the best anti-colic bottles to reduce gas and reflux in infants—including the Philips Avent Anti-Colic Bottle with AirFree Vent, our pick for the overall best.
+To help you through this difficult stage, we’ve gathered the facts and selected and tested the best anti-colic bottles to reduce gas and reflux in infants.

 How We Tested and Chose the Best Anti-Colic Bottles

-• We enlisted the help of an independent product tester who cleaned, sterilized and filled a variety of bottles (and, of course, used them to feed her 2-month-old).
-She then evaluated each for ease of use, ease of cleaning, effectiveness, quality and value for money.
+• I, along with an independent product tester, cleaned, sterilized and filled a variety of bottles (and, of course, used them to feed our babies).
+We evaluated each bottle for ease of use, ease of cleaning, effectiveness of anti-colic features, quality and value for money.

-• We interviewed a pediatrician to understand essential features to look for as you shop, as well as advice on how to use an anti-colic bottle.
+• We interviewed a pediatrician and an IBCLC to understand essential features to look for as you shop, as well as advice on how to use an anti-colic bottle.

 • We surveyed over 650 new and expectant parents in The Bump community for additional insight on the ins and outs of specific baby bottles that they’ve used.
 Plus, we asked what they do and don’t like about them.